ShayBox/VRC-YT-Proxy/README.md

 Playing [YouTube] videos cross-platform in [VRChat]

 ## Notice:
 VRChat added `yt-dlp` support to Android/Quest, making this proxy useless.
+YouTube is cracking down on IPs and Accounts using `yt-dlp`, making this proxy useless.

 ## Proxy
 The [proxy](/proxy) package contains the source code for my [public proxy](https://shay.loan)